Beacon Christian School Student Dress Code

 - Bottoms must be neatly hemmed.

-- T-shirts or tank tops worn underneath school tops must be either plain white or plain black.
+- T-shirts or tank tops worn underneath school tops must be either plain white or navy.

-- Tops, other than those approved, are not to be worn inside during the school day; they are to be put on the coat hook or in the locker upon arrival and are to remain there while the student is in the building.
+- Button-down shirts and blouses must be appropriately buttoned.
+Sweaters or jackets, other than those approved, are not to be worn inside during the school day; they are to be put on the coat hook or in the locker upon arrival and are to remain there while the student is in the building.

 - Belts, when worn, must be solid black or brown and must be threaded through the belt loops and buckled.